 - The Use of Force: Military Power and International Politics, 8th ed.
 (Rowman and Littlefield, 2015) (with R. Art), about which Stephen Walt wrote, "If you are going to assign one book to your students, this is the one."
 (Stephen Walt, Harvard University's Kennedy School of Government); additional reviews can be found here; and

 I have published articles in a variety of peer-reviewed journals, including International Security, Security Studies, International Studies Quarterly, Political Science Quarterly, Civil Wars, European Law Journal and International Migration.
 My research and political commentary have appeared in national and international media outlets, including the New York Times, the Los Angeles Times, Foreign Affairs, the BBC and the CBC.
 My work has also been cited and employed in legal briefs in cases argued before the U.S. Supreme Court and in policy briefs and planning guidance for other civilian and military organs of the U.S. government.
 I am the 2018 recipient of the ISSS Emerging Scholar Award, bestowed by the International Security Studies Section of the ISA to recognize scholars under the age of 45, or within 15 years of receiving their Ph.D., judged to have made [through the body of their publications] the most significant contribution to the field of security studies.

-My research has been generously supported by the National Endowment for the Humanities, the Social Science Research Council, the MacArthur Foundation, the Mellon Foundation, the Eisenhower Foundation, the Neubauer Foundation and the World Bank and the JFK and LBJ presidential libraries.
+My research has been generously supported by the National Endowment for the Humanities, the Social Science Research Council, the MacArthur Foundation, the Mellon Foundation, the Eisenhower Foundation, the Neubauer Foundation, the World Bank and the JFK and LBJ presidential libraries.
 Outside of academia, I have served as a consultant to the United Nations and the UN High Commissioner for Refugees, the World Bank, and the Ford Foundation; as a defense analyst for the U.S. Department of Defense; and as an economic policy intern for then Senator John F. Kerry.